marcelofern/marcelofern.github.io/assorted/food_recipes/brazilian/moqueca.md

   capsicum sauce, and coconut milk.
 (If using tofu, would add here).
 - Cook until begins to simmer, then add sugar, salt, and soy sauce to get the flavour balance.

-Serve with rice, farofa, etc!
+- Once the veggies are tender, serve with rice, farofa, etc!